markomanninen/hyml/doc/full.rst

 2. hierarchic structures
 3. data types

 In HyML the third part is pretty simple.
-In the output everything is just a plain text.
+On the output everything is just a plain text.
 There are no datatypes.
-Same applies to JSON document too, except that when parsing it, by semantic rules, we can find out few basic datatypes.
-But again, in HyML, even more in the output ie. xml, data types has a minimal meaning.
-You should only give attention keywords that starts with colon (:) punctuation mark.
+In HyML data types has a minimal meaning.
+You should only give attention keywords that starts with colon (:) punctuation mark and literals that start with " and ends to the counterpart ".

 Hierachical structure is defined by nested parentheses.
 Simple as that.

-Processing list can be thought as a core Hy / Lisp language syntax utility, but there is also a specific syntactic feature called `unquote-splice <http://hyml.readthedocs.io/en/latest/#unquote-splice>`__, that can delegate a list of elements to the parent element in HyML.
+Processing list can be thought as a core Hy / Lisp language syntax utility, but there is also a specific syntactic feature called `unquote-splice <http://hyml.readthedocs.io/en/latest/#unquote-splice>`__, that can delegate a rendered list of elements to the parent element in HyML.

 **Catch tag if you can**